Water from a Rock and Hands That Wouldn't Quit — Modern Paraphrase | fresh.bible

 "Is the Lord among us or not?"

 Here's what makes this moment ache.
 They'd seen the .
 They'd walked through the sea on dry ground.
 They'd eaten bread that appeared on the ground every morning.
 And still — "Is God even here?"
-But before you judge them too quickly, think about the last time something went wrong in your life and your first thought wasn't gratitude for everything God had already done.
+But before you them too quickly, think about the last time something went wrong in your life and your first thought wasn't gratitude for everything God had already done.
 It was doubt.
 It was where are you?
 The distance between their wilderness and ours is shorter than we'd like to admit.

 The water crisis was barely over when the next problem arrived — and this one had swords.